Jordan-of-the-Green/ST10083222-PDAN84212/README.md

 ![image](https://github.com/user-attachments/assets/b8e95772-70d4-479b-878d-4e9ffc0df883)
 Step 3:
 * Copy and paste the CSV file into your work, and change the CSV name to 'Jordan Green.
 ST10083222.
 PDAN8412.
 POE 2'; the code should be functional now.

+# How to Install the Dataset Part 3:
+Dataset ~
+Step 1:
+* Using the link for the 'Dataset Reference' shown in the 'Theory' section of the assignment will take you to the correct site.

+Step 2:
+* Scroll down and click the download icon as shown in the guide below:

+Step 3:
+* Copy and paste the CSV file into your work, and the code should be functional now.

 # Task 1
 ## Key Features: